ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/glossary.rst

      routine evaluation of |ESMs| in |CMIP|, see the `ESMValTool Documentation`_.

+   KGOs
+    Known Good Outputs are outputs from an ESMValTool recipe that have been confirmed (typically by a scientist) to be as expected.
+KGOs are used in the compare task in the |RTW| to check whether any changes have been introduced to the outputs from an ESMValTool recipe after changes are made to either ESMValCore or ESMValTool.

    Rose
      Rose is a toolkit for writing, editing and running application configurations, see the `Rose Documentation`_.